RTX/Docker-Workshop/201 Start A Swarm Cluster/README.md

 ## Step 5
 ### Get the Join token

+Join Tokens are the way Swarm setup the cluster. the first Swarm Master ( the one we used swarm init on) will provide us a command we will use on every machine we want to join to the cluster.

-Yuu can get the manager or the worker token
+You can get the Manager or the Worker token

+Manager token are used to add another manager to the swarm

+and a Wroker token is used to add workers to the cluster.

 ```{r, engine='bash', count_lines}
     $ docker swarm join-token worker